-• The student must resign from any office he/she may hold with the College.

-- The student can enroll in no more than 13 credits per semester. - The student will be required to meet weekly with an academic advisor. - Students who are on academic probation due to a writing deficiency may be required to attend regular Writing Center appointments. - Students who are on academic probation due to an academic deficiency unrelated to writing are strongly advised to engage the services of a tutor.
+- The student must resign from any office he/she may hold with the College. - The student can enroll in no more than 13 credits per semester. - The student will be required to meet weekly with a student academic support officer to monitor assignment completion, grades, and overall academic progress. - Students who are on academic probation may also be required to attend regular Writing Center appointments and/or engage the services of a peer tutor.